Pittvandewitt/Wavelet/docs/Settings.md

 Legacy mode is turned off by default, because features will become available in Wavelet whenever an application notifies your device system about music playback becoming active.
 Some music players do not notify your device system, therefore no features will show up.
 You can try enabling legacy mode and see if your device allows Wavelet to process your music in this mode.
 Legacy might work, depending on your device manufacturer's audio framework implementation.
 You will have to experiment with legacy mode and see what works best.

-:heavy_check_mark: List of players with support for audio processing:
+:white_check_mark: List of players with support for audio processing:

 * [YouTube Music](https://play.google.com/store/apps/details?id=com.google.android.apps.youtube.music)
 * [Spotify Music](https://play.google.com/store/apps/details?id=com.spotify.music)
 * [Jair Music Player](https://play.google.com/store/apps/details?id=aj.jair.music)